subiraWafubwa/fitness-tracker-database/README.md

 `exercises`: Contains a list of exercises with and intensity_id and body_section_id.

 `sessions`: Records everytime a user has completed a workout.
-Has
+It connects the targets and workouts to manage progress

+`body-section`: The particular body parts that are measured in targets and progress.

+`muscles`: Show the muscles being monitored.

 ## Other Functions